When is the 2023 STARS Summer Camp?

 What does it cost to attend Davidson Summer STARS?

-2022 program fees cover a registration deposit, room & board (including linens), program materials and all planned activities.
+Tuition and fees cover a registration deposit, room & board (including linens), program materials and all planned activities.
 Transportation to and from the program is not covered.
-Additional fees are charged for unaccompanied student transportation to and from the airport on arrival and departure days.

 What is your refund policy?